Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 By default, workers (including persistent workers), are only allocated work when they're in an :doc:`idle or non-active state<../data_structures/worker_array>`.
-However, since this generator must asynchronously update its model and cancel pending evaluations, the worker running this generator remains in an *active receive* state, until it becomes non-persistent.
+However, since this generator must asynchronously update its model, the worker running this generator remains in an *active receive* state, until it becomes non-persistent.
 This means both the manager and persistent worker (generator in this case) must be prepared for irregular sending /receiving of data.

 ..
 Manager - Cancellation, History Updates, and Allocation
 .. -------------------------------------------------------